 GCPS places high value on ensuring a quality administrative workforce.
 To meet the minimum teaching salary of \$60,000 on July 1, 2026, GCPS has committed to providing a 15% increase in salary for teachers over the next three years.
 The GCPS Board of Education made this same commitment for the administrator unit.
 This is a substantial local investment that elevates the importance of quality administrators.
 GCPS feels that this investment will allow GCPS to remain competitive locally and ensure quality candidate pools for administrative positions.
 The work will now shift to negotiating the career ladder for administrators.
 GCPS has also committed to providing the salary enhancements for eligible certificated staff to ensure we meet statutory requirements.
-All of these strategies are intended to recruit increased numbers high quality leaders when positions are needed.

 Additionally, the career ladder offers two pathways of incentives for teachers to develop as instructional leaders.
-The first pathway is to promote teachers to take on more responsibilities, but to stay in the classroom.
+The first pathway is to promote teachers to take on more responsibilities. but to stay in the classroom.
 The second pathway is for teachers to enter into an administrative role, which would create a hardship for GCPS.
 Currently, we have low turnover in administrative positions so this does not pose an immediate threat, however it could be a challenge down the road.
 Therefore, the salary incentives for teachers being NBC could potentially create a challenge for a low candidate pool for administrators due to teachers staying in the classroom.
 With that said, the GCPS negotiated contract states, "when current nonadministrative type employees, or when a current A & S employee is transferred within the A & S salary scale, placement shall be completed so that new unit members will receive at least a minimum increase in per diem rate as well as a minimum increase in annual salary".
 This clause ensures that as teachers progress into administrative roles, they receive at least a minimum increase in per diem pay.
 This in combination with the projected salary increases should support a strong candidate pool.
-As such, it is a benefit to the educator to have their NBC prior to shifting into an administrative position, which is a strategy to support aspiring leaders in earning NBC.
-However, the lack of state funding offered to provide school administrators comparable salary enhancements for NBC as compared to teachers is a significant barrier for our school system when considering the overall budget implications of the increased salaries.
+However, the lack of state funding offered to provide school administrators comparable salary enhancements for NBC as compared to teachers is a significant barrier for our school system.

 GCPS has had excellent success with building pipelines for instructional leaders using federal funding to invest in county-wide lead teachers and literacy coaches.
-We will continue to invest in these opportunities as we explore building level 4 of the career ladder as we recruit and support aspiring teacher leaders, specifically, with National Board Certification.
-These are individuals we can leverage and consider for future administrative positions moving forward creating a greater pool of candidates with National Board Certification.
 Additionally, restricted funding sources have been used to provide administrator in residency experiences that allow teacher leaders to experience a sabbatical program where they shadow an administrator with a release from their classroom assignment for 90-180 days.
 With the sunsetting of federal funding, GCPS faces the challenge of continuing to invest in teacher leadership opportunities during a time when there are a number of budgetary concerns.
 As such, GCPS is exploring alternative strategies through the development of the career ladder, while also exploring alternative funding opportunities to support future administrators.